 The best smart locks in 2024

-After testing dozens of models, we think the best smart lock for most people is the August Wi-Fi Smart Lock.
-It's easy to install, lets you use the keys that came with the lock you're replacing, works with all sorts of smart home systems, and is reasonably priced.
+After testing dozens of models, we found the best smart lock for most people is the August Wi-Fi Smart Lock.
+It's easy to install with your existing setup, lets you use the keys that came with the lock you're replacing, works with all sorts of smart home systems, and is reasonably priced.

-But, if that model doesn't fit your needs, we've reviewed — and have recommendations for — many other models and uses, which include such features as fingerprint readers and the ability to unlock your door using your Apple Watch.
+But, if that model doesn't fit your needs, we've reviewed — and have recommendations for — many other models and uses, which include such features as biometric fingerprint (or even face) scanners and the ability to unlock your door using your Apple Watch.

 The quick list